Chinese mainland reports 13 new COVID-19 cases, all imported

 People's Daily Online

-Of all the cases, seven were reported in Shanghai, two in Guangdong, and one each in Shanxi, Jiangsu, Fujian and Hainan.
+Of them, nine were reported in Shanghai, three in Fujian, and one in Tianjin.

-Three new suspected cases arriving from outside the mainland were reported across the mainland on Thursday, the commission said.
+Two new suspected cases arriving from outside the mainland were reported in Shanghai, the commission said.

-The total number of confirmed COVID-19 cases on the mainland reached 90,655 by Thursday, including 328 patients still receiving treatment, three of whom were in severe conditions.
+The total number of confirmed COVID-19 cases on the mainland reached 90,588 by Saturday, including 308 patients still receiving treatment, four of whom were in severe conditions.

-A total of 85,691 patients had been discharged from hospitals following recovery on the mainland, and 4,636 had died as a result of the virus.
+A total of 85,644 patients had been discharged following recovery on the mainland, and 4,636 had died as a result of the virus.

-There were 10 suspected COVID-19 cases on the mainland on Thursday.
+There were six suspected COVID-19 cases on the mainland on Saturday.

-A total of 19 asymptomatic cases were newly reported, all arriving from outside the mainland.
-There were a total of 324 asymptomatic cases, of whom 315 were imported, under medical observation by Thursday.
+Fourteen asymptomatic cases were newly reported, all arriving from outside the mainland.
+There were a total of 322 asymptomatic cases, of whom 311 were imported, under medical observation by Saturday.

 |Join the GlobalSecurity.org mailing list|